 While earning his undergraduate degree in religion, Ben conducted a range of microbiology research focused primarily on gene therapy.

 Xencor in its research and license agreement with Genentech to develop and commercialize IL-15 cytokine therapeutics; collaboration and out-license agreement with Novartis related to the development and commercialization of therapeutics based on Xencor’s bispecific antibody technology or XmAb® Fc technologies; out-license agreement with Amgen to Xencor’s XmAb® technologies for use in cancer immunotherapy and inflammation; and discovery and out-license agreement with Novo Nordisk to jointly discover novel biologic drug candidates combining multiple Xencor XmAb® technologies

-Regeneron Pharmaceuticals in its licensing and collaboration agreement with Intellia Therapeutics to advance CRISPR/Cas gene-editing technology for in vivo therapeutic development
+Regeneron Pharmaceuticals in its in-licensing and collaboration agreement with Intellia Therapeutics to advance CRISPR/Cas gene-editing technology for in vivo therapeutic development